Project Schoolflight: Young Eagles program

 In the 2001 Annual Report to EAA Members, Tom Poberezny, Paul's son and then CEO of EAA, remarked: "As we focus on Sport Pilot and Light Sport Aircraft, we will continue to address our core programs built around homebuilder aircraft education ... the important part of the future is educational outreach programs.
 They started in 1956 at St. Rita High School with [Project Schoolflight...by Robert Blacker] and his students.
 That was a showcase initiative that touched a few kids deeply, but we wanted to do more".

 Because of the EAA's policies on youth education, many prominent educators visited EAA Headquarters to study the Schoolflight program.
 In 1992, Tom Poberezny founded the EAA's Young Eagles program, giving children their first flight in a light aircraft.
-The Young Eagles program would serve to transition EAA from homebuilding planes to introducing young people to flying and encouraging them to become pilots.
+The Young Eagles program would serve to transition the youths of EAA from homebuilding planes to introducing them to flying and encouraging them to become pilots.